maciekpilar/maciekpilar/README.md

 </br></br>
 <h2 align='center'>Some of my apps</h2>

+1. [Powerso Chargers](https://powerso.pl) </br> Application for partners and car charging users and the ones planning journeys.
+The application allows registering, login and verification of users/partners, planning journeys with visible charging stations along the way.
+For users: reserving charging stations for a specific vehicle and paying for it with previously added card.
+For partners, the application has a dashboard containing data on charging and charger reservations in specific locations and their income. </br> </br>
+As a team member, I was responsible for creating the front-end part of the application as well as:
+- Creating extensive and reusable components </br>
+- Creating views based on the UI design </br>
+- Creating custom hooks </br>
+- Code optimization and app functionality </br>
+- Independent work with the libraries </br>
+- Modular SCSS styling </br>
+- Manual testing, issue detection and repair </br>

+**Stack:** React, tailwind, REST API, SASS, formik, mui, headlessui, flowbite, notistack, framer motion, recoil

-- [TokaCars](https://tokacars.eu) </br> Application including frontend and backend.
+2. [Bezpieczneautousa](https://bezpieczneautousa.pl) </br> Application including frontend and backend as TokaCars.
 The backend was provided by Sanity.io (Sanity Studio) and its selfcreated schematics.
+The frontend was created on Next.js and styled with the use of Tailwind.
+This application is used to present imported cars, boats, motorcycles and contact client <-> owner. </br>

+**Stack:** HTML, CSS (with Tailwind and NextUI), JS, React, Next.js, Sanity (as database)

+3. [TokaCars](https://tokacars.eu) </br> Application including frontend and backend.
+The backend was provided by Sanity.io (Sanity Studio) and its selfcreated schematics.
 The frontend was created on Next.js and styled with the use of SASS.
-This application is used as a business card with a simple presentation of what the company has to offer. **Stack:** HTML, CSS (with SASS), JS, React, Next.js, Sanity (as database).
+This application is used as a business card with a simple presentation of what the company has to offer. </br>

-- [Bezpieczneautousa](https://bezpieczneautousa.pl) </br> Application including frontend and backend as TokaCars.
-The backend was provided by Sanity.io (Sanity Studio) and its selfcreated schematics.
-The frontend was created on Next.js and styled with the use of Tailwind.
-This application is used to present imported cars, boats, motorcycles and contact client <-> owner.  **Stack:** HTML, CSS (with Tailwind and NextUI), JS, React, Next.js, Sanity (as database).
+**Stack:** HTML, CSS (with SASS), JS, React, Next.js, Sanity (as database)

 <!-- Greetings -->
 </br></br>
 <h2 align="center"> It's nice to see You 👀 Have a nice day! 😁 </h2>

+> [!NOTE]
+> I am still looking for job and contact is upper 📨☝️